resignedScientist/IntroScreen/README.md

 ### Customization

 Of course you can also use a custom view controller for the pages.
 Just extend IntroPageViewController.
-But you have to give it a clear background, so that the colours are visible.
+But you have to give it a clear background, so that the colors are visible.

-The colours use the HSV color model.
+The colors use the HSV color model.
 So, you just provide the hue in your Intro Pages.
 You can change the saturation & brightness in the IntroViewController for all pages at the same time:

 ```swift